Peter Mutharika: 2019 and 2020 elections

 On 3 February 2020, the Constitutional Court judges arrived in Lilongwe court to give a long-awaited ruling on that disputed presidential election, travelling in a military vehicle under heavy police escort.
 The judges took turns to read the 500-page decision over more than seven hours.
 The Malawi Constitutional Court ruled to nullify the 21 May 2019 election, citing irregularities by the Malawi Electoral Commission.
-It further ordered fresh election to be conducted in 150 days.
+It further ordered fresh elections to be conducted in 150 days.
 The nullification was unprecedented in Malawi, and only the second instance of such happening in Africa, the other being the Supreme Court of Kenya decision regarding the 2017 Kenyan presidential election.

-2020 election

-Mutharika was defeated by Lazarus Chakwera in the 2020 election, having only obtained about 40% of the vote.
-Chakwera was sworn in as president of Malawi on 28 June 2020.
+Mutharika was defeated by Lazarus Chakwera in the 2020 election re-run, having only obtained about 40% of the vote.